joetsui1994/bubble-track/README.md

 ### Annealing

-Annealing (also a term borrowed from Physics) is a process by which the graph is "heated" to a higher temperature at which it is allowed to relax, before it is cooled to a hopefully more optimal configuration.
-Although it is generally unrealistic to expect a global minimum to be found, this method can help the graph escape from suboptimal local minima.
+Annealing (also a term borrowed from Physics) is a process in which the graph is "heated" to a higher temperature at which it is allowed to relax, before it is cooled to a hopefully more optimal configuration.
+Although it is generally unrealistic to expect the graph to settle to the global minimum, this method can help escape from suboptimal local minima and reduce the number of link-crossings.

 A number of parameters can be specified for the annealing process:

+`A-Decay` (Alpha-Decay) [0,1]: Tthe alpha decay rate determines how quickly the current alpha interpolates towards the desired target alpha, or how quickly the simulation cools.
+A higher decay rate causes the simulation to cool more quickly and as a result increases the probability of being stuck in a local minimum; a lower decay rate leads to better convergence but takes longer to run.
+The default value for A-Decay is 0.03.

 ### Parameters Tuning